 Raised in Uniontown, Pennsylvania, Rich Rosendale’s love of food and cooking was inspired and nurtured by two great cooks, his grandmothers.
 He followed his passion and started his culinary education with ACF Laurel Highlands Chapter/Westmoreland Community College apprenticeship program, graduating in 1997.
 He continued training in some of the finest kitchens around the world under world-class chefs, including seven Certified Master Chefs®.

-Now, you can see Rosendale on TV every Saturday morning on CBS’ as the co-star of “Recipe Rehab.”
+Rosendale also made appearances on CBS as the co-star of “Recipe Rehab.”

 Questions?
 Send an e-mail to our Apprenticeship department or call us at (904) 484-0217.